ceruulean/cv/content/portfolio/accessibility.md

 5. Type `atomictest()`
 6. You should hear, "Status: Red, changes detected."
 7. Type `nonatomictest()`
 8. You should hear, "Yellow, warning."
-(Note that "Status" is left out of the announcement).
+   - Note that "Status" is left out of the announcement.